TotoB12/figure/README.md

    - Click on "Add" next to "Site search."

 4. **Set the search engine name**:
-   - Enter `Scira` in the "Search engine" field.
+   - Enter `Figure` in the "Search engine" field.

 5. **Set the search engine URL**:
-   - Enter `https://scira.ai?q=%s` in the "URL with %s in place of query" field.
+   - Enter `https://figure.totob12.com?q=%s` in the "URL with %s in place of query" field.

 6. **Set the search engine shortcut**:
-   - Enter `sh` in the "Shortcut" field.
+   - Enter `fi` in the "Shortcut" field.

 7. **Set Default**:
    - Click on the three dots next to the search engine you just added.
    - Select "Make default" from the dropdown menu.

-After completing these steps, you should be able to use Scira as your default search engine in Chrome.
+After completing these steps, you should be able to use Figure as your default search engine in Chrome.

 ### Local development